clanfear/CSSS508/Lectures/Week4/CSSS508_week4_data_structures.md

 ====================================================================================
 incremental: true

 Matrices can be numeric, integer, factor, character, or logical, just like vectors.
-Also like vectors, *they must be all the same data type*.
+Also like vectors, *all elements must be the same data type*.

 ```r
 (bad_matrix <- cbind(1:2, LETTERS[c(6,1)]))